fischerman/millennium-falcon/README.md

 - `de.bfischerman.proxy-url`: Domain + Path, e.g. `example.com/service`.
 Used by HAProxy to generate `use_backend`-statements.
 The domain as well as the path must match.
 Required.
 Only domain OR path is required.
 - `de.bfischerman.proxy-protocol`: Can be `http`, `https` or `both`.
 Default is `http`.
 Optional
 - `de.bfischerman.proxy-redirect-http`: Redirect http traffic to https.
 Can be `true` or `false`.
 Default is `false`.
 Optional.
-- `de.bfischerman.port`: The private port to redirect to
+- `de.bfischerman.proxy-port`: The private port to redirect to
-- `de.bfischerman.options`: TBA
+- `de.bfischerman.proxy-options`: TBA
-- `de.bfischerman.letsencrypt`: TBA
+- `de.bfischerman.proxy-letsencrypt`: TBA